st251083-sudo/test2/README.md

 # test2
-print("hello,my name is sho.i like math and soccer.nice to me too")
+hello,my name is sho.i like math and soccer.nice to me too.